sherrillmix/ifnDynamicsModels/README.md

 ## Changepoint model of IFN resistance with an initial drop and subsequent correlation with CD4 count
 ![Summary of changepoint model of IFN resistance](exampleOut/Fig._3.png)

-## Rebound and QVOA IFN resistance
+## IFN resistance of rebound and outgrowth HIV-1 isolates
 ![IFN resistance of acute, chronic, QVOA and rebound HIV-1 isolates](exampleOut/Fig._4.png)